ALTERNATIVE FUEL VEHICLE ADOPTION GROWS 27% IN ONE YEAR

-Tracking vehicle registrations can help a community understand its growing or declining reliance on cars, especially when viewed in relation to trends in public transit (see Transit indictor).
-Tracking the growth in alternative fuel cars helps illustrate the region’s contribution to statewide goals for reducing pollution and greenhouse gas emissions and reveals infrastructure that may be needed to support the growth of alternative fuel cars, such as electric vehicle charging stations or hydrogen fuel stations.
-This indicator measures car, truck, and motorcycle registrations for vehicles powered by any type of fuel, as well as registrations for hybrid, electric, and hydrogen fuel cell powered vehicles.
+Tracking vehicle registrations can help a community understand its growing or declining reliance on cars, especially when viewed in relation to trends in public transit (see Transit indicator).
+Tracking the growth in alternative fuel cars helps illustrate the region’s contribution to statewide goals for reducing pollution and greenhouse gas emissions and promotes dialogue on infrastructure that may be needed to support the growth of alternative fuel cars, such as electric vehicle charging stations or hydrogen fuel stations.
+This indicator measures car, truck, and motorcycle registrations for vehicles powered by any type of fuel as well as registrations for hybrid, electric, and hydrogen fuel cell powered vehicles.

 TREND

-The rapid adoption of alternative fuel vehicles continued in 2022, with San Bernardino County residents adding nearly 16,000 electric, hybrid, or hydrogen fuel cell vehicles in a single year.
-This represents a one-year growth rate of 24%, with the adoption of electric vehicles leading the way, posting a one-year growth of 58%.
-These three vehicle types (electric, hybrid, or hydrogen fuel cell) made up 3% of the total fleet of San Bernardino County autos, trucks, and motorcycles in 2022, up from 1% in 2016.
+The rapid adoption of alternative fuel vehicles continued in 2023, with San Bernardino County residents adding 23,156 electric, hybrid, or hydrogen fuel cell vehicles in a single year.
+This represents a one-year growth rate of 27%, with the adoption of electric vehicles leading the way, posting one-year growth of 58%.
+These three vehicle types (electric, hybrid, or hydrogen fuel cell) made up approximately 6% of the total fleet of San Bernardino County autos, trucks, and motorcycles in 2023.
+These three vehicle types make up 14% of the total California fleet.

 STEADY GROWTH IN ALTERNATIVE FUEL VEHICLE ADOPTION